Plantronics Plantronics headsets

 Contrast this with a conventional analog scenario, where audio data spends most of its time in analog form.
 A typical sound card (which again, resides in an electrically noisy environment) with a microphone and speakers attached deals with digital data only between the sound card and the PC.
 Once the data arrives at the sound card, after its travel through PC generated noise, it is processed and transported in analog format.

 Aside from the greatly improved audio quality, utilizing a digital USB connection instead of a conventional analog one provides direct user benefits right out of the box.
 Analog audio devices, whether they are speakers, microphones, or headsets, all utilize a standard mini-plug.
 A typical sound card has three or four of these jacks in a row.
 Although they may look exactly the same, they are not interchangeable.
-In most cases, these jacks are labeled with extremely small icons that are barely discernable, and very often they are not labeled at all.
+In most cases, these jacks are labeled with extremely small icons that are barely discernible, and very often they are not labeled at all.

 USB connectors, on the other hand, are unique and easy to identify.
 Although many PCs have more than one USB connector, they all behave exactly the same way, and any device can be plugged into any port.
 The headsets plug into a single USB port, with no more searching or guessing whether the microphone is actually in the microphone jack or in the speaker jack.